yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 end
 {% endhighlight %}

 In this example, we have a Game class with a public instance method called player_name.
-When ever the Game object wants to know the player's name it will send the player object
+When ever the Game object wants to know the player's name it will ask it

 # Topics to cover